International Chess Congress, 1867 (Paris)

 As the names of the judges were published already in the congress announcement, the account is probably a misunderstanding, at least partially.

-The congress book does mention that the Problem Committee decided that the prize-winning problems should be submitted to additional verification by the four winners of the Grand Tournament.
-It doesn't say anything more about the details of this activity except that the result agreed with that of the problem tourney judges.
+The congress book did mention that the Problem Committee decided that the prize-winning problems should be submitted to additional verification by the four winners of the Grand Tournament.
+It did not say anything more about the details of this activity except that the result agreed with that of the problem tourney judges.
 This may be the origin of the passage quoted above.

 Awards